msrasys/nnscaler/docs/source/nanogpt_example.rst

 The Lightning port is not exactly the same as the original nanoGPT training script for the following reaons:

 1. The Lightning ``Trainer`` is different from nanoGPT's training loop.
-2. nnScaler v0.1 lacks the support for multiple parameter groups, and therefore the weight decay is configured for all parameters.
+2. nnScaler currently lacks the support for multiple parameter groups, and therefore the weight decay is configured for all parameters.

 .. image:: ./images/nanogpt-curves-orig.png